lbcb-sci/RNAseqEval/doc/RNAseqEval.md

      - Number of alignments with "hit" on transcripts
      - Number of alignments with "hit" on exons
      - Number of alignments matching a beginning and an end of an exon
+     - Number of alignments where more than 50% of bases fall within an annotation
+     - Number of alignments with low match count
      - Number of contiguous and non contiguous alignments - as described earlier in the text

 If so specified by the option -ex (--expression), the script also calculates gene expression and gene/exon coverage information.
 This option is available only in eval-mapping mode if annotations are provided.
 The script will output the number of expressed transcripts.
 A transcript is considered expressed if at least one read is mapped to its position.
 For each transcript, the script also prints out the following: